 - Follow verbal and/or visual instructions

+If the attraction is to be evacuated, you may be placed in an evacuation chair with the help of our emergency responders, or that you must be able to go up or down stairs.
+During an evacuation, there may be obstacles before being taken out of the attraction.
 In connection with safety in the event of an evacuation, it is not possible to visit the attraction with a large group of disabled visitors at once.
 For this reason, large groups will be divided into smaller ones.

 * Three companions at most may enter a wheelchair accessible attraction, with the exception of the Raveleijn park show (1 companion at most), Kinderspoor pedal trains (1 companion at most) and Symbolica dark ride (2 companions at most).